 Professionals tend to become immersed in their fields, and forget that their customers don’t know what they know or see things how they see them.
-Because I was raised in an insurance family, it’s hard for me to grasp how purchasing insurance sometimes gets put off or entirely slips the minds of property and business owners.
+I grew up in an insurance family, and tend to forget that insurance isn’t top of mind for everyone, and can get put off or entirely slip the minds of property and small business owners.

 After twenty years in the industry, I continue to see the following themes when it comes to small business owners and insurance:

 - Not knowing what they need.
 A small business inheritably faces a number of exposures, many of which are insurable.
 It’s hard enough to identify all of those exposures, much less determine how to reduce risk and how/whether to insure them.
-Don’t get me wrong – it would be amazing if all of your business exposures could be covered with just one policy – but it doesn’t work that way.
+Don’t get me wrong – a single policy covering all of your business exposures would be amazing – but it doesn’t work that way.
 You probably need at least two, and maybe as many as thirteen (Property, General Liability, Business Auto, Workers’ Comp, Professional Liability, Employment Practices Liability, Cyber Liability, Directors & Officers, Earthquake, Flood, Commercial Umbrella, Crime, Inland Marine), policies to cover all of your property and liability exposures!